HUMSI — Human Security Initiative

 Jul 17, 2025Sacramento, CAMexico

-U.S. Border Patrol agents conducted an enforcement operation in a Home Depot parking lot in south Sacramento, detaining 12 people including 11 undocumented immigrants and one U.S. citizen.
-The operation, which included a Fox News camera crew, resulted in confusion when the U.S. citizen, Jose, was detained despite his wife's assertions of his citizenship.
-Border Patrol stated the operation was a message that the federal government can enforce immigration law anywhere in California.
+U.S. Border Patrol agents conducted an enforcement operation at a Home Depot parking lot in south Sacramento on July 17, detaining 11 undocumented immigrants and a U.S. citizen identified as Jose Castillo.
+Castillo, an immigration watch volunteer documenting the operation, was detained after agents alleged he damaged a vehicle tire during a brief chase in the parking lot; he was later released.
+A total of 11 people were arrested during the raid, which Border Patrol stated was a message that the federal government can enforce immigration law anywhere in California.

 Sacramento man charged with puncturing Border Patrol tire at Home Depot